 As you don’t necessarily win over customers by having the prettiest website.
 Or even the most well-known brand ambassadors.
 Even though those two factors may play a part.

-In insurance, you win by achieving excellent customer experience, providing inexpensive premiums.
+In insurance, you win by achieving an excellent customer experience, providing inexpensive premiums.
 Not to forget, delivering prompt service and communicating real value.

 And most importantly, acknowledging claims – on time and anywhere.

 Mostly, this problem arises when companies try to meet these goals.
 But are unable to do so because of the limitations of existing technology.